 Your loan payments will be handled differently, depending on the program.

-Student Financial Services (SFS) is your primary contact for repayment of University-administered loans.
+Your primary contact for repayment of University-administered loans is Student Financial Services (SFS).
 Those loan programs include:

 - Federal Perkins Loan

 The University does not service FFEL Stafford, Direct, Student Educational Loan Fund (SELF), Parent PLUS, or Direct Graduate/Professional loans.

 The University's electronic loan servicer for any University-administered loans you received while attending the University of Minnesota is ECSI.

 You will receive monthly billing statements from ECSI.
 Your billing statement will be sent to you early each month.
 If you have multiple loans in repayment, you will receive one statement for all of your University-administered loans.
 If you have loans in repayment at the University of Minnesota Duluth (UMD) as well as any other U of M campus, your billing for the other campus(es) will be separate.

 Access your ECSI account online to manage your loan repayment.
 Use your ECSI Key (not your federal aid FSA ID number), included with the billing statement.
 If you do not have a billing statement, please contact Student Financial Services (SFS) to have your Key mailed to you.